1804: The British Empire established a settlement in Hobart.

 An asymmetrical two story building of brown and white sandstone.
 Multi gabled facades with two story bay windows.
 3 towers and numerous chimneys.
 Interior includes the main ballroom with high vaulted timber ceilings.

 Set amongst 37 acres of gardens and sweeping lawns.
 The garden includes many stone buildings including and an observatory built in 1840 and a lake.
 The picturesque gardens combine with the building and the setting to create outstanding views.
+Behind the outbuildings is a large vegetable garden which supplies produce for all the official functions.

 2003: Controversy accompanied the appointment of Richard Butler as Governor.
 He was a former UN weapons inspector and prominent republican.
 His appointment as the Queen’s representative went from bemusement to unworkable and he eventually resigned.